-The autumn season is here and like every other season; our pets can get into little seasonal danger during autumn too.
-To prevent them from getting into trouble, let’s see a few of the dangerous dogs can face during this season.
+The autumn season is here and like every other season; our pets can get into a little seasonal danger during autumn too.
+To prevent them from getting into trouble, let’s see a few of the dangers dogs can face during this season.

 1) Toxic Mushrooms

-This is the season where the mushrooms bloom to its fullest due to the chilly weather.
+This is the season when the mushrooms bloom to their fullest due to the chilly weather.
 While 99% of mushrooms are not toxic, the other 1% is highly toxic if consumed.
-Since we can’t distinguish the toxic mushrooms from the non-toxic, it is generally advisable to keep your dog away from all the mushrooms.
+Since we can’t distinguish toxic mushrooms from non-toxic ones, it is generally advisable to keep your dog away from all the mushrooms.
 If you see your dog eating a mushroom or showing abnormal signs after eating, take them to the vet immediately.

 2) Rodent poison

 This time of year is when we use rodent/ rat poison often.
 This is because the weather gets chilly and rodents seek shelter at nearby homes.
 Pet owners must be really careful while using these rodenticides, as they are extremely harmful and if ingested could be fatal.
 Be very careful in case you use rodenticides at home or wherever your pets are.
 The best solution would be to use alternate and safer options instead of rodenticides.